 We’ve heard your request for a comprehensive Men’s Eco-Fashion retailer’s list: And here it is!
 (It’s not just the ladies who care about where their clothes are made and who makes them, yay!)

 Below are some of the coolest eco-friendly brands that cater to an array of masculine styles, from trendy and formal to cool and casual.
-(And this is just Part 1—we’ll have another five later this week.)
+(And this is just Part 1—check out Part 2 of the Men’s Eco Fashion Guide here.)

 Of course, even if you’re not a dude, you might be into this list—if you’re like me, even though I have a feminine personal style, I enjoy wearing men’s clothes.
 An oversized button-down from the guy’s section can be the perfect casual statement piece, right?